 C. By no later than three weeks before the planned seminar, the thesis proposal (in electronic form), the name of the reviewer, and the date and time of the half-time seminar must be sent to the following email functions in the relevant subject for PhD studies:

 D. In addition to the external reviewer and the doctoral student, all supervisors must attend and provide oral comments at the seminar.

 E. The overall purpose of the seminar is to provide the doctoral student with constructive opinions of the results that have been achieved and recommendations for the work that remains to be done to ensure that the research studies can be completed within the planned timeframe.

-F. Comments and decisions made are to be documented by the external reviewer in accordance with the specified minutes (form 5:13).
+F. Comments and decisions made are to be documented by the external reviewer in accordance with the specified protocol (form 5:13).
 If this is assessed to involve significant shortcomings, a new report must be produced and a new half-time seminar must be held.